10 Easy Ways to Be More Productive at Work

 Understand Your Body’s Timetable

 It’s important to organise your day around your body’s natural rhythms.
 Tackle complex tasks when your energy is at its optimal level.
 For many, this may mean first-thing in the morning, after you’ve rested and eaten.
 Save low-intensity, routine tasks for periods when your energy regularly dips, like late-afternoon.
-Everyone is different, so it’s important to understand your own timetables.
+Everyone is different, so it’s important to understand your own timetable.

 Then, organise your time considering which tasks are most important, how much time you’ll need for each, and the best time of the day or week to complete them based on your body’s rhythms.

-Our brains are wired to be very good at executing patterns.
+Our brains are wired to be excellent at executing patterns.
 Establishing routines around the way you carry out tasks, makes you more productive.
 For example, Tate recommends creating email rules to automate checking email, responding to routine requests and archiving emails.
 You may create a similar routine for opening, reading and filing physical documents.
 In the same way, stick to set routines for starting and completing new projects or delegating tasks to others.

 Group Similar Tasks

 The brain also learns and executes complex tasks by grouping similar tasks together.
 For example, you may make all of your phone calls one after another, or draft and send emails at one time.

 Complex tasks, like writing or strategising, take a lot of mental energy, and your brain can only focus for a limited amount of time.
 That means it’s critical to take breaks and let your brain rest.
 Take a walk or socialise for a bit.
 Then, when you get back to work, you’re energised again.

 When you don’t have the drive to start a major task or you find your energy waning, using a five-minute list: A to-do list of easy, low-intensity tasks that you can do in less than five minutes.
 It might be an internet search, printing out and sorting documents, or light research.
 Whatever it means for you, the five-minute list can help you be productive even during the times you have difficulty concentrating.